 The navigation tree is shown on the left of the browser window.
+The content of the navigation tree depends on the selected tab.

 You can use this navigation tree to go to the individual pages and, where provided, subpages included in these pages.
-Some pages can only be called after a successful login.
-To log in click the [Login] button and enter the user name and password in the login window.